Xalarcon5247/Codify/README.md

-A simple interpreted programming language with the ability to create
+A simple, silly music app themed interpreted programming language implemented using.
+Users are able to